SATA 2.5 refers to the size of the hard drive. In other words, it relates to the form factor in INCHES.

 SSDs come in two form factors: 2.5 and M.2

-Yes, there was a time when 3.5″ SSDs had made their presence in the market a long time ago.
+Yes, there was a time when 3.5″ SSDs appeared in the market long ago.

-However, they are more or less obsolete now and chances are that you may have never seen or heard of them ever.
+However, they are more or less obsolete now, and you may have never seen or heard of them.

-The reason obviously being that the market trend leans more towards compact and portable devices and since the inception of M.2 NVMe SSDs and their blazingly fast speeds compared to SATA SSDs, despite their very small form factor, the 3.5″ SSD do not make sense.
+The reason is that the market trend leans more towards compact and portable devices, and since the inception of M.2 NVMe SSDs and their blazingly fast speeds compared to SATA SSDs, despite their tiny form factor, the 3.5″ SSD does not make sense.

 TL;DR: What is SATA 2.5?
 It refers to the physical size of the hard drive.
 It indicates which drive bay it needs to fit inside your PC.

-It does not indicate the speed, performance, quality, or version of the drive.
+It does not indicate the drive’s speed, performance, quality, or version.